kyokuheki/docker-vmware-horizon-client/README.md

 If you get black screen, see [Black screen problem](#black-screen-problem)

-### Run using Xorg server via TCP connection
+### Run the container using TCP for Window server connection

-Enable the TCP listen for Xorg server.
+The procedure to enable TCP connection for the Window server on Ubuntu 20.04 is shown below.

 ```shell
 sudo sed -i -e '/^\[security\]/a DisallowTCP=false' /etc/gdm3/custom.conf